Calanthe/Calanthe.github.io/_drafts/2016-06-14-mastermind-react-es6-webpack.markdown

 ~~~

-The `Mastermind` is our stateful component which passes states to its child components: `Rules`, `DecodingBoard`, `CodePegs` and `EndGame` via props.
+The `Mastermind` is our `stateful` component which passes states to its child components: `Rules`, `DecodingBoard`, `CodePegs` and `EndGame`.
 Of course those sub components can also encapsulate another child components, like `DecodingBoard` and `Row` in this example:

 ~~~js